rapiddweller/rapiddweller-benerator-ce/doc/performance_tuning.md

 performance.

-Unfortunately, there is not an optimal JVM and version for any task you mihjt want to perform: Some JVMs will perform significantly faster in single threaded execution but others will be better in multithreaded execution.
+Unfortunately, there is not an optimal JVM and version for any task you might want to perform: Some JVMs will perform significantly faster in single threaded execution but others will be better in multithreaded execution.